ReSpeak/tsdeclarations/ts3protocol.md

 The temporary variable will have a different length depending on the result from the crypto init handshake.
-The old protocol SharedIV will be 20 bytes long, since it is generated with sha1, while the new protocol SharedIV will have 64 byte, since it is generated with sha512.
+The old protocol SharedIV will be 20 bytes long, since it is generated with sha1, while the new protocol SharedIV will have 64 bytes, since it is generated with sha512.

     let temporary: [u8; 26] OR [u8; 70]
     temporary[0]    = 0x30 if (Client <- Server)